 Dr. Azizzadeh will not perform facial nerve surgery if he believes the risks of treatment outweigh the potential benefits.
 In this scenario, Dr. Azizzadeh offers facial nerve decompression alternatives.

-Facial nerve decompression patients often achieve the optimal results if they undergo treatment within 30 days of the onset of facial paralysis symptoms, according to Dr. Azizzadeh.
-At this point, Dr. Azizzadeh can use facial nerve decompression to eliminate facial nerve irritation before it becomes a permanent issue.
+Facial nerve surgery patients often achieve the optimal results if they undergo treatment within 30 days of the onset of facial paralysis symptoms, according to Dr. Azizzadeh.
+At this point, Dr. Azizzadeh can use facial nerve surgery to eliminate facial nerve irritation before it becomes a permanent issue.

-Who is a Candidate for Facial Nerve Decompression?
+Who Is a Candidate for Nerve Nerve Surgery?

 If a patient does not qualify for facial nerve decompression, other facial paralysis treatments are available.
-In fact, Dr. Azizzadeh is happy to teach individuals about facial nerve decompression alternatives such as cross-facial nerve graft and masseteric facial nerve transfer procedures.
+Dr. Azizzadeh is happy to teach individuals about facial nerve surgery alternatives such as cross-facial nerve graft and masseteric facial nerve transfer procedures.

-Facial nerve decompression surgery recovery time can be lengthy, and recovery after surgery may be a long-term process.
-Dr. Azizzadeh establishes realistic expectations for facial nerve decompression surgery from the get-go.
-Since it may take several months or years before a patient achieves the full results of facial nerve surgery, Dr. Azizzadeh ensures a patient can plan accordingly.
-With his extensive approach to facial nerve decompression, Dr. Azizzdeh puts his patient in a position to fully recover from treatment.
+Facial nerve surgery recovery time can be lengthy, and patients need to plan accordingly.
+Dr. Azizzadeh establishes realistic expectations for facial nerve surgery from the get-go.
+Since it can take several months or years before a patient achieves the full results of facial nerve surgery, Dr. Azizzadeh helps his patient prepare for the recovery period.
+With his extensive approach to facial nerve surgery, Dr. Azizzadeh puts his patient in a great position to achieve the full results of treatment.

 To ensure treatment recovery is successful, Dr. Azizzadeh offers tips and recommendations throughout this period.
 He also remains available to his patients and can respond to any post-surgery concerns or questions